 Creating a countdown requires three things: the Timer, the Theme, and the Message.
 The Timer is what generates the actual countdown.
 This is where the data is being generated.
 The Theme handles all of the formatting and linking the Timer to a text box in the Theme.
 And the Message is what allows you to show the countdown on your Audience Screens.
 There are a few different ways to actually make your Message Countdown show, and those will be covered at the end of this article.

 Let's start by looking at Timers.

-To access Timers, click on the Timers button in the toolbar, selecting it from the View menu, or with the keyboard shortcut.
-On Mac, the shortcut is Control-M. On Windows, the shortcut is Control-Shift-M. The Timers button is located in the middle part of the toolbar.
+To access Timers, click on the Timers button in show controls, selecting it from the View menu, or with the keyboard shortcut.
+On Mac, the shortcut is Control-C. On Windows, the shortcut is Control-Shift-C. The Timers button is located in the middle part of show controls by default.

 When you open Timers, you will see a window like the one shown below.
 Depending on whether you imported anything from ProPresenter 6 or have already used Timers, you may or may not have existing timers listed.

 Click the plus (+) button in the upper right corner to add a new timer.
 This will add the default timer, which is a traditional countdown timer.
 There are two key things we'll look at right now.
 The first is the text box that says "Timer".
 You can rename the countdown with this text box.
 The second is the Duration.
 The countdown timer uses the format of HOUR : MINUTE: SECONDS.
 If you want a timer to run for 1 hour, 37 minutes, and 30 seconds, you would 1:37:30.
 This format will update to read 01:37:30.
 If you want a 5 minute countdown, you would enter 5:00.
 This format will update to read 00:05:00.
 There is no need to put the leading zeros in, since ProPresenter adds them automatically.